Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: The averaging method for a class of systems with slow and fast variables

+Let $p:M\to M_0$ be a surjective submersion (e.g., a locally trivial fibre bundle) of smooth manifolds.
+Suppose, we are given a symplectic structure $\widehat\oomega_0$ on $M_0$ and a closed 2-form $\oomega_1$ on $M$ such that

-at any point $x\in M$.
-(Thus the 2-form $\oomega_1$ determines a symplectic structure on each fibre, moreover its field of kernels is transversal to the fibre at any point of $M$ and determines a ``symplectic'' flat connection of the fibre bundle $p$).
-In this case, the fibre bundle $p$ will be called a {\it symplectic semidirect product} and denoted by $(M,M_0,p;\oomega_0,\oomega_1)$.
-A vector field $v=v_{H,H_1}$ on $M$ will be called {\em $\lambda$-Hamiltonian} if
+at every point $x\in M$.
+Thus, the 2-form $\oomega_1$ defines a symplectic structure on each fibre, moreover its field of kernels is transvercal to the fibre at every point of $M$ and defines a symplectic flat connection of the fibre bundle $p$.
+The question of the existence of such a connection on a given symplectic fibre bundle (whose base is not necessarily a symplectic manifold) was studied in \cite {GLSW} (cf.\ also \cite {GLS}).
+The pair $( p^*\widehat \oomega_0,\oomega_1)$ is called a {\it splitted symplectic strucure} on the fibred manifold $(M,M_0,p)$.